-Nikki Brooks never thought she’d ever see her childhood nemesis again after high school, when he played a heartless trick on her that got her kicked off the school paper staff and made her a laughing stock.
-Until now, twelve years later, when she’s forced to trust her life to Marc Trapani, the strong-willed detective assigned to guard her when a murderer threatens her life -- and he lays siege to her heart.
+Romance writer Nikki Brooks never thought she’d see her childhood nemesis again after high school, when he played a heartless trick on her that got her kicked off the school paper staff and made her a laughing stock.
+That is, until now.

 "Mr. Dawson."
 Nikki's plaintive tone dug its claws into Marc's skin.

 He turned to find her stalking toward them across the lobby, and his jaw dropped.
 Damn.
 Gone was the lanky tomboy he'd known way back when, and in her place was a gorgeous, full-blooded, all American woman with kinky red hair, a furious expression, and flashing green eyes.
 A lioness after her prey.

 Those eyes locked on his face, and she lifted her chin.
 "Well, I see my valiant protector has finally decided to grace us with his presence."

 "Hi, Nikki."
 Marc offered her his hand.
 "Good to see you."

 She ignored his gesture and focused on the AUSA.
 "How long until the Internet connection is restored in our room?"

 "Not for some time, I'm afraid," he said.
 "The clerk said they're lucky to have electricity in the bridal suite.
 The cable in that section is out right now, and he can't do anything about it -- so don't ask."

 "The bridal suite?"
 Marc and Nikki chorused together.

 Marc narrowed his eyes.
 "You've got to be kidding."